Friday, July 11, 2025

 QUESTIONS:

-• How would you interpret the ECG in Figure-1?
+• In view of this history — How would you interpret ECG #1?

 Figure-1: The initial ECG in today's case.
 (To improve visualization — I've digitized the original ECG using PMcardio).